 System tracer activity: Includes an interactive session with a surveyor and relevant staff members in tracing one specific “system” or process within the organization, based on information from individual tracers.
 While individual tracers follow a patient through his or her course of care, the system tracer evaluates the system or process, including the integration of related processes, and the coordination and communication among disciplines and departments in those processes.
 The three topics evaluated by system tracers are data management, infection control and medication management.
 Whether all system tracers are conducted varies, but the data use system tracer is performed on every survey.

-Accreditation program-specific tracers: The goal of these tracers is to identify risk points and safety concerns within different levels and types of care, treatment, or services.
-Program-specific tracers focus on important issues relevant to the organization.
-For example, clinical services offered and high-risk, high-volume patient populations.
+Accreditation program-specific tracers: The goal of these tracers is to identify risk points and safety concerns within different levels and types of care, treatment or services.
+Program-specific tracers focus on important issues relevant to the organization — such as clinical services offered and high-risk, high-volume patient populations.

 Read more about the accreditation process